Shipu/php-aamarpay-payment/readme.md

 This package is also support Laravel.
 For laravel you have to configure it as laravel style.

-Go to `app\aamarpay.php` and configure it with your credentials.
+Go to `config\aamarpay.php` and configure it with your credentials.

 ```php
 return [